Configuring email destinations

 The connection source determines what data you are sending to the destination.
 This data is usually information from Tanium, such as a saved question, question log, system status, or event.
 The settings vary depending on which source you choose.

 The action history is a record of all actions issued by console operators.
-To view this record in Tanium, click Actions > Action History.
+To view this record in Tanium, select Administration > Actions > Action History.
 For more information, see Tanium Platform User Guide: Managing Action History.

 Palo Alto WildFire